 Some people may not be able to receive a live vaccine for medical reasons, so please speak with your doctor or immunisation provider for further information.

 This vaccine is also given in combination as the measles, mumps, rubella and varicella (MMRV) vaccine.

-The MMR vaccine is a free vaccine as part of the National Immunisation Program for children at 12 months of age and three and a half to four years of age.
+The MMR vaccine is a free vaccine as part of the National Immunisation Program for children at 12 months of age.
 The vaccine is also free and given as the combination MMRV vaccine to all children at 18 months of age.

-The vaccine is also recommended but not free when you are:
+The MMR vaccine is also recommended, but not free, when you are:

 The MMR vaccine is given as an injection into the top of the arm.